 This exercise provides the opportunity to install the open source package that provides the Python language, as well as Python’s Db2 driver and XMLService toolkit wrapper.
 After Python has been installed, the exercise provides the opportunity to write some simple python programs including a ‘hello world’ program and a Db2 access program.
 The exercise also takes a look at using the toolkit to invoke XMLService to call a 5250 command.

 GIT is a free open source version control system that can be used for both small and large code projects.
 GIT has become popular, if not the de facto standard, for source code control for open source projects and it is available for the IBM i platform.
-This exercise will provide the opportunity to establish a GIT project on IBM i and show how GIT can be used to share project files between developers.
+This exercise provides the opportunity to use Gitbucket to establish a local GIT project and explore the various commands and functions supported by GIT.

 This hands-on exercise provides the opportunity get familiar with commands and scripting in the PASE environment.

 This exercise provides the opportunity to work with Apache Kafka to build data pipelines for Db2 triggered events.
 Data pipelines are becoming a fundamental building block in the integration of heterogeneous applications and systems.
 This exercise shows how easy it is to establish data pipelines on IBM i to leverage the ground-truth that the Db2 data represents, and how to extend to additional consumers and usages.